ghhezal/linear-regression-normal-equation/README.md

-# Linear Regression — Normal Equation
+# Linear Regression | Normal Equation
-A linear regression model built **from scratch in Python** using the normal equation — no gradient descent, no scikit-learn for the core model.
+A linear regression model built **from scratch in Python** using the normal equation, no gradient descent, no scikit-learn for the core model.

 ## What it does
 - Implements **linear regression** using the closed-form normal equation